strvcom/eslint-config-javascript/README.md

 > This is a subset of the `recommended` coding style ruleset and includes only rules which [ESLint can fix automatically][eslint-fixing].
 This is great for gradual adoption of coding style rulesets into existing projects.

 - @strv/javascript/coding-styles/fixable

+> This one contains coding style rules for Flow

+- @strv/javascript/coding-styles/flow

 ## License